frederic-perez/AmE-dictionary/data/dictionary.md

 __rubbing__ _n_ :two::hammer:
 __rubbish__ _n_ __1__ Worthless, useless, or unwanted matter. __2__ Discarded or waste matter; refuse. __3__ :dart: Foolish words or speech; nonsense.
 __rubble__ _n_ :four::hammer: /ˈrʌbəl/ _Earthquakes reduced many buildings to rubble._
-__rube__ _n informal_ :two: A person who is not very intelligent or interested in culture. _Syn_ bumpkin, chawbacon, hayseed, hick, yahoo, yokel
+__rube__ _n informal_ :three: A person who is not very intelligent or interested in culture. _Syn_ bumpkin, chawbacon, hayseed, hick, yahoo, yokel _You look like a rube._
 __rubella__ _n_ :two: /ruˈbɛl ə/ A mild contagious eruptive disease caused by a virus and capable of producing congenital defects in infants born to mothers infected during the first three months of pregnancy. _Syn_ German measles, epidemic roseola, three-day measles _The parents were relieved when the doctor said that their son’s rubella would improve in a matter of days._
 __Rubenesque__ _adj_
 __Rubicon__ _n_